 What is Wrist Arthroscopy?Wrist arthroscopy is a minimally invasive surgical technique.
-Small incisions are

-can be made to place special arthroscopic surgical instruments into the wrist that can be used to shave out damaged or inflamed tissues, and sometimes even repair a torn ligament like the TFCC.
+small incisions can be made to place special arthroscopic surgical instruments into the wrist that can be used to shave out damaged or inflamed tissues, and sometimes even repair a torn ligament like the TFCC.

 What Types of Hand and Wrist Problems Benefit From Arthroscopy?